Close Alert Banner

 What happens if I miss a lesson?

 Every attempt will be made to reschedule any public or private swimming lessons cancelled by the aquatic department due to unforeseen circumstances.
-Public lessons missed by the participant will not be reschedule.
-Any private lessons that are missed by the participant will be made up for an additional cost of $25 per lesson.
+Public lessons missed by the participant will not be rescheduled.
+Any private lessons that are missed by the participant will be made up for an additional cost of $30 per lesson.

 How do refunds work?